teamniteo/handbook/2_Operations/work-process.md

 - Did I have a problem with understanding of implementation I saw during the sprint?
 - Was I annoyed by a particular workflow or something that I think is wasting my time?
 - Did I find a handy tool/method/module that I think we should use?
-- Do I have an idea about implementation we will have in next sprint, and I want to discuss it?
+- Do I have an idea about implementation we will have in the next sprint, and I want to discuss it?
 - Have I seen the great technical talk, I want to share it so we can discuss it next time?

 As curator: